flatpickles/sketchbook/WIP.md

     -   Settings panel
     -   Project detail panel (component tests)
     -   Project list panel (header/footer components etc)
+-   Check to see if classes are actually Project subclasses when loading (otherwise we get confusing errors)
 -   Project key:
     -   Use key instead of name in saved state
     -   User-defined keys used for project URL